-Project Solutions, Inc., Denae Johnson, denae.johnson@projectsolutionsinc.com, (701) 214-5775.
+Project Solutions, Inc., dbe@projectsolutionsinc.com, (701) 214-5775.

 14. What are my appeal rights if I am denied DBE certification?

 You may appeal a decision if you feel all the facts have not been duly considered.
 To do so, you must respond in writing within 90 days from the date of your denial letter to: